aws-samples/aws-dev-fabric-for-sql-server/README.md

-# AWS Dev fabric for SQL Server
+# Dev fabric for SQL Server

-This solution allows you to create multiple and isolated environments with similar setups, in minutes.
+The Dev fabric for SQL Server is a solution that helps customers significantly reduce Amazon EC2 heavy lifting on Development Environments, allowing customers to quickly scale to hundreds of thousands of SQL Server Instances in minutes.
+Also, help customers reduce MSDN for Windows/SQL license costs and use DevOps Enterprise tools for SQL Server.

 - [How to deploy the solution](#how-to-deploy-the-solution)
   - [Control plane](#control-plane)